-James_K 2 days ago
+James_K 6 months ago

 I have a utility called ZSH Autosuggestions, and it's probably one of the most useful things on my computer.
 It shows you a sort of preview of the most recent command you typed that matches the prefix of the current command you are typing.
 It's basically an automatic tool that bookmarks commands based on usage.
 I think the best bookmark systems are ones which simply track your entire history and suggest relevant pages based on it.
 That way the process of bookmark creation is automatic and you don't have to predict what you will need to access frequently.